codership/documentation/galeracluster/source/galerainstallation.rst

 ---------------------------
 .. _`galera-install`:

-There are three versions of Galera Cluster for MySQL: the original Codership reference implementation; Percona XtraDB Cluster; and MariaDB Galera Cluster.
+There are two versions of Galera Cluster for MySQL: the original Codership reference implementation and MariaDB Galera Cluster.
 For each database server, binary packages are available for Debian- and RPM-based Linux distributions, or you can build them from source.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Galera Cluster for MySQL